Nikon D4 versus Sony A7R III

 The A7R III is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the D4 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D4 was succeeded by the Nikon D4S.

 So how do things add up?
-Which of the two cameras – the Nikon D4 or the Sony A7R III – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is the Nikon D4 better than the Sony A7R III or vice versa?
+Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Nikon D4: